Aboriginal man forcefully arrested after not stopping for RBT

 Barry is an Aboriginal man who is known to police because of his family.
 In August 2017, a Senior Constable of the NSW Police and another officer followed Barry to his house after failing to stop for an RBT.
 He was arrested by police in his driveway and charged with:

 - resisting arrest,

 - and failure to comply with a request to stop.

-Barry, in fact, did have a Learners permit and had a licenced adult in the car.
+Barry, in fact, did have a Learners permit and a licenced adult was in the car with him.

 Police used excessive force in arresting Barry.
 They used capsicum spray, pushing him to the ground and handcuffing him before taking him to the police station.

 The local court magistrate found that the arrest was not justified under s99 of Law Enforcement (Powers and Responsibilities) Act 2002 (NSW).